 The AHA is actively working towards seeking the recognition of the efficacy of homoeopathic medicine through the support of research.
 The AHA also works closely with broader CM sector organisations to achieve the profession's goal of having a place at the future discussion table regarding health care generally.

-The Corporate Membership fee starts at $1,000.
-Corporate Members, if in agreement, may be listed on the AHA website with their logo and a link to a dedicated web page or to their own website.
+Corporate membership fees starts at $1,000.
+Corporate members, if in agreement, may be listed on the AHA website with their logo and a link to a dedicated web page or to their own website.

 You can declare your intent to make a bequest here...

-As per its Constitution, the AHA can accept gifts, bequests or endowments with or without conditions, however, if any conditions are tied to a gift, bequest or endowment, they need to specify a benefit to the homoeopathic profession, which is achievable under the Aims and Objectives of the AHA as listed in its Constitution.
+As per its constitution, the AHA can accept gifts, bequests or endowments with or without conditions, however, if any conditions are tied to a gift, bequest or endowment, they need to specify a benefit to the homoeopathic profession, which is achievable under the Objectives of the AHA as listed in its constitution.